wilsonwu2007/Wilson-Wu-s-Portfolio/src/content/projects/bruin-supermileage-safety-board.md

 ## Design Decisions

-Initially planned to use a NOR gate and DC-DC converter, but switched to an AND gate for more flexibility in isolating individual failure modes.
-Also considered a contactor control system for high-power switching, but ultimately used a load switch for simplicity, cost, and current protection.
+-Initially planned to use a NOR gate and DC-DC converter, but switched to an AND gate for more flexibility in isolating individual failure modes.
+-Also considered a contactor control system for high-power switching, but ultimately used a load switch for simplicity, cost, and current protection.

 ![Hand-drawn block diagram of the safety board](/images/projects/bruin-supermileage-safety-board/block-diagram.jpg)